 How We Shape Our Preschool Programs

-Our dynamic preschool programs in Newtown, PA are the outcome of years of research and understanding in the realm of child development.
+Our dynamic preschool programs in Newtown & Warrington, PA are the outcome of years of research and understanding in the realm of child development.
 We blend the traditional preschool lesson plans with innovative preschool activities, ensuring a balanced mix of teacher directed strategies and hands-on learning experiences.
 The curriculum for our preschool program focuses on not just academic learning but also on nurturing the natural curiosity of children.

 From understanding the basic building blocks of math and science to fostering creativity through arts and crafts, our preschool programs cater to all facets of child development.
 Moreover, our early preschool program and preschool enrichment program ensure that children get a head start in their learning journey.